NextSDS Logo

 Symptoms:

 May cause respiratory sensitization or asthma-like symptoms.
-Respiratory symptoms, including pulmonary edema, may be delayed.
+Respiratory symptoms, including pulmonary edema.
+Signs of respiratory distress.

 Symptoms: